anon-researcher-icmla/Early-Detection-of-Parkinsons-Disease/README.md

 # 🧠 Early Detection of Parkinson's Disease using Dual-Modal Machine Learning

-This repository accompanies the research paper **"Advancing Early Detection of Parkinson’s Disease Through Dual-Modal Machine Learning on Speech and Gait Data"**, presented at ICMLA.
+This repository accompanies the research paper **"Advancing Early Detection of Parkinson’s Disease Through Dual-Modal Machine Learning on Speech and Gait Data"**.
 It explores the potential of **non-invasive, interpretable AI models** for detecting early signs of Parkinson's Disease (PD) using **speech** and **gait** data.

 ## 🧩 Project Overview